Berom people: Food

 The ancient Beroms primary food staple was chun (fonio) which even to this day remains a primary part of Berom diet.
 Tuk chun is served with any soup of choice; katai chun (rich soup of mostly wild vegetables) and bwirik chun (gruel).
 Maize grits are sometimes used as a substitute for chun in katai.
 As time went, the Beroms adopted pwana and ngai (millet) for gruel.

 Clothing and Attire

 The Berom people wear a green and maroon cloth.
 The green in the cloth stands for the Cacti and its significance in their culture.
 While the maroon stands for a local powder called tee.
 They rub tee on their forehead for protection and also rub it on their bodies for pain relief.

 Land and natural features

-Berom ancestral lands are all located on high ground on the Jos plateau; beautiful scenery and undulating terrains.
+Berom ancestral lands are all located on high ground on the Jos plateau, which has undulating terrain.
 One prominent plant found in all Berom localities is ryep or cactus.